lakshmanaram/results-analyzer/README.md

 # nitt-results-analyzer

-Requirements: python library selenium, Mozilla Firefox web browser
+Requirements: pythhon, python library selenium, Mozilla Firefox web browser

 All inputs are to be given during the runtime.